What is CE marking?

 What is the meaning of the CE marking?

-For some products that are being sold within the European Economic Area (EEA) it is a mandatory requirement that they have a CE marking.
+For some products that are being sold within the European Economic Area (EEA) it is a mandatory requirement that they have a CE marking, This CE registration is proof of standart for the product.

 The CE marking represents a manufacturer’s declaration that his products comply with the highest health, safety and environmental protection standards for products that are being sold within the European Economic Area (EEA).
 This does not only apply to products that are sold within the EU but also for products that are manufactured in or designed to be sold in the EEA.